 I’m excited to share some of that work with you here.
 Let’s get into it!

-Summer Session ›
+Stanford Summer Session

 As the visual design lead for the new Stanford Summer Session website, I created an engaging online space that captures the vibrant student experience beyond the classroom.